Understanding API Sales

 Scenario:

-A sale is made through Oz Lotteries and the customer does not exist in the PBJ instance.
+A sale is made through Oz Lotteries and the customer does not exist in the JLP instance.

 Answer:

-The customer is added in the PBJ instance along with the customer name, phone number and address and marked as an ‘offline’ customer with ‘Oz Lotteries API Sales’ affiliation.
-The customer profile in the PBJ instance will list the transaction amount as ‘accounts receivable for third-party sales of OZL’ in the customer’s transaction history on the PBJ instance.
+The customer is added in the JLP instance along with the customer name, phone number and address and marked as an ‘offline’ customer with ‘Oz Lotteries API Sales’ affiliation.
+The customer profile in the JLP instance will list the transaction amount as ‘accounts receivable for third-party sales of OZL’ in the customer’s transaction history on the JLP instance.

 Scenario:

-A sale is made through Oz Lotteries and the customer already exists in the PBJ instance due to a previous Oz Lotteries purchase and has the same contact details.
+A sale is made through Oz Lotteries and the customer already exists in the JLP instance due to a previous Oz Lotteries purchase and has the same contact details.

 Answer: